Maximal hyperbolic towers and weight in the theory of free groups: Towers with maximal ground floors

 If on the other hand $e\not= e'$, we can conclude that the maximal boundary subgroups $C_e$ and $C_{e'}$ are conjugate in $P$.
 This is a contradiction, as the definition of a graph of groups with surfaces demands that different edges correspond to different conjugacy classes of maximal boundary subgroups. \end{proof}

-With this we can proof the following theorem which we want to use to construct examples of maximal free ground floors in Section \ref{Section build the towers}.
+With this we can prove the following theorem which we want to use to construct examples of maximal free ground floors in Section \ref{Section build the towers}.
 We denote by $F_n$ the free group in $n$ generators.

 \begin{thm} Suppose that a finitely generated group $G$ admits a hyperbolic tower structure over $H\cong F_n$ with the associated sequence of subgroups $G=G_0\geq G_1 \geq \ldots\geq G_m=H$ subject to the following conditions: \begin{enumerate} \item The graph of groups corresponding to the floor $(G_{i}, G_{i+1},r_i)$ consists of two vertices.
 One of them has vertex group $G_{i+1}$, the other one is a surface type vertex with vertex group $P_i{\coloneqq}\pi_1(\Sigma_i)$. \item For all $i$, the surface $\Sigma_i$ is either a once punctured torus, a four times punctured sphere or a thrice punctured projective plane. \end{enumerate} Then $H$ is a maximal free ground floor in $G$. \end{thm}